Article Translations: (Spanish)

 - diseases that affect blood clotting, such as hemophilia

-Children who experience a perinatal stroke often don't show any signs of the stroke until months or years later.
+Babies who have a perinatal stroke often don't show any signs of it until months or years later.
 In some cases, they develop normally, but at a much slower pace than other kids.
-They also might tend to use one hand more than the other when engaging in activities.
-Children who have more serious perinatal strokes, which cause more brain injury, might also experience seizures.
-The severity of seizures can vary, ranging from the child simply staring into space to violent shaking of only one arm or leg.
+They also might tend to use one hand more than the other.

 - seizures in one area of the body, such as an arm or a leg